 - Honey: A

-2020 mini-reviewreported on studies that showed how honey, including Manuka honey, helped reduce lesions from atopic dermatitis, or eczema.
-The review also states that honey can help treat burns and wounds.
+2020 mini-reviewreported on studies that showed how honey, including Manuka honey, helped reduce eczema lesions and heal burns and wounds.

-anti-inflammatory properties.
-It is effective in retaining moisture when a person uses it on wet skin, preferably after bathing.
+hasanti-inflammatory and wound-healing properties.
+It also works as a moisturizer when a person applies it to wet skin, particularly after bathing.

-- Oatmeal baths: A study in Oxidative Medicine and Cellular Longevity claims that people have been using oatmeal as a skin protectant for centuries.
-It is also effective in treating psoriasis.
+- Oatmeal baths: People have been using oatmeal as a skin protectant for centuries.
 Oatmeal baths can reduce skin itchiness and discomfort.
-Individuals may also apply moisturizer afterward to keep their skin hydrated.

 - wearing gloves when washing the dishes